Haivision/srt/docs/features/socket-groups.md

-The idea of balancing means that there are multiple network links used for carrying out the same transmission, however a single input signal should distribute the incoming packets between the links so that one link can leverage the bandwith burden of the other.
+The idea of balancing means that there are multiple network links used for carrying out the same transmission, however a single input signal should distribute the incoming packets between the links so that one link can leverage the bandwidth burden of the other.
 Note that this group is not directly used as protection - it is normally intended to work with a condition that a single link out of all links in the group would not be able to withstand the bitrate of the signal.
 In order to utilize a